This is the most comprehensive guide you’ll find on conversational advertising.

 Although the basic social formats are arguably better than standard display ads, they still don’t offer much in the way of engagement over and above a click, like, or comment.

-Instagram, Facebook, Twitter, and LinkedIn In-App Conversational Advertising
+Conversational advertising on Instagram, Facebook, Twitter, and LinkedIn…

 What if your social ads could trigger an in-app conversational experience on Twitter, Facebook, Instagram, or LinkedIn?

-A chat-based experience that runs in-app feels like a natural extension of the social platform and is a less disruptive browsing experience.
+A conversational experience that runs in-app feels like a natural extension of the social platform and is a less disruptive browsing experience.

 There are a couple of different ways these conversational experiences get deployed in-app.